KomodoPlatform/komodo-wallet-mobile/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/komodoplatform/atomicdex-mobile)
 ![Twitter Follow](https://img.shields.io/twitter/follow/komodoplatform?style=social)

-Welcome to the AtomicDEX Mobile Wallet open source repository!
-This cutting-edge project is brought to you by Komodo, providing a powerful non-custodial wallet and decentralized exchange all in one mobile app.
+Welcome to the AtomicDEX Mobile Wallet open-source repository!
+This cutting-edge project is brought to you by Komodo, providing a mighty non-custodial wallet and decentralised exchange all in one mobile app.
 Take control of your cryptocurrencies and trade seamlessly on your mobile phone or tablet with AtomicDEX!

 <p float="center">
   <img src="https://user-images.githubusercontent.com/77973576/229565868-b121e9b6-2d2b-4390-a81f-a7878d0bfea8.png" width="200" />